Carbon dioxide (CO2) is a plant food.

 Lie.
 Does this look like “no acceleration”?

-The linked graph shows constant rate of the sea rise.
+The linked graph shows a constant rate of the sea rise.
 It shows no acceleration.

 There are different opinions on whether discernible global warming would accelerate or decelerate sea level rises.